-A former Razorback and one of the best young recruiters in the nation, TJ Cleveland returned to the University of Arkansas in 2011 and is entering his seventh year as an assistant coach in 2017-18.
+A former Razorback and one of the best young recruiters in the nation, TJ Cleveland returned to the University of Arkansas in 2011 and completed his eighth year as an assistant coach in 2018-19.

-A 15-year coaching and staff veteran since his playing days at Arkansas, Cleveland’s career path back to Fayetteville mirrors that of his mentor, Mike Anderson.
+A 16-year coaching and staff veteran since his playing days at Arkansas, Cleveland’s career path back to Fayetteville mirrors that of his mentor, Mike Anderson.

-A player for the Razorbacks from 1998-2002, Cleveland joined Anderson’s staff at the University of Alabama-Birmingham upon graduation as a video coordinator, and was named an assistant coach prior to the 2005-06 season.
-Cleveland joined his former coach at Missouri for the 2006-07 season and in five seasons with the Tigers, became known as a tireless worker and recruiter as well as one of the up-and-coming young coaches in the college game.
+A player for the Razorbacks from 1998-2002, Cleveland joined Anderson’s staff at the University of Alabama-Birmingham upon graduation as a video coordinator and was named an assistant coach prior to the 2005-06 season.
+Cleveland then joined Coach Anderson at Missouri for the 2006-07 season and, in five seasons with the Tigers, became known as a tireless worker and recruiter as well as one of the up-and-coming young coaches in the college game.

-Cleveland’s efforts with the Razorback backcourt were visible immediately, as the Razorbacks improved their turnover margin by 200-percent, which moved them from 101st in the nation to 19th in a single season.
-In four of the last five years, Arkansas has led the SEC in both turnover margin and steals, statistical categories that are synonymous with Anderson’s “The Fastest 40 Minutes in Basketball.”
+Cleveland’s efforts with the Arkansas backcourt were visible immediately upon his return to Fayetteville, as the Razorbacks improved their turnover margin by 200-percent, which moved them from 101st in the nation to 19th in a single season.
+Arkansas led the SEC in turnover margin five times, finishing second once, and led the league in steals four times

-His relentless work on the recruiting trail has helped land a top 25 class in 2017 that includes four of the top five players in the state of Arkansas, including three of those coming to Fayetteville as four-star prospects by ESPN.
+His relentless work on the recruiting trail has helped land a top 25 class in both 2017 and 2018, featuring seven of the top players in the state of Arkansas over the two-year span.

-Cleveland was also instrumental in the recruitment and development of Bobby Portis, as the sophomore became just the second Razorback in program history to be named the SEC Player of the Year by both the Associated Press and league head coaches in 2014-15.
-Portis was the first Razorback to surpass 1,000 points and 500 rebounds as a sophomore and went on to become the 12th player in program history to be selected in the first round of the NBA Draft when he went 22nd overall to the Chicago Bulls.
+Cleveland was also instrumental in the recruitment of Bobby Portis, as he became just the second Razorback in program history to be named the SEC Player of the Year by both the Associated Press and league head coaches in 2014-15.
+Portis was the first Razorback to surpass 1,000 points and 500 rebounds as a sophomore and went on to become the 12th player in program history to be selected in the first round of the NBA Draft, when he went 22nd overall to the Chicago Bulls.

 During his tenure with Missouri, Cleveland worked predominantly with the Tigers’ guards, and players flourished under his tutelage.
 In 2006-07, Cleveland’s first season at Missouri, he mentored Stefhon Hannah to Big 12 Newcomer of the Year accolades.
 Another Cleveland trainee, J.T.
 Tiller, took Co-Big 12 Defensive Player of the Year honors in 2008-09.